 It’s been four months since my Dad died.
 The opaque darkness which had enveloped me now has faint contours.

 When I was a kid, my parents and I watched a lot of nature shows.
 National Geographic, Wild Kingdom, Nova, Jacques Cousteau.
-I remember one program in particular, about life in the deep ocean.
+I remember one program in particular, about the deep ocean.
 Scientists wanted to see what lived in the depths of the ocean trenches.
-To get down there, they had to descend in a tiny submarine designed to withstand the immense pressure.
+To get there they had to descend in a tiny submarine designed to withstand the immense pressure.

 Down, down they sank into the frigid darkness where no sunlight penetrated and the pressure could crush skulls.
 What could possibly survive in such an environment?
 A wondrous array of creatures, it turns out.
 Bioluminescent jellies, glowing octopuses, grotesque fish with eyeballs visible in transparent heads.

-In this podcast, Christine and I shared our thoughts about how to move through this supremely painful and important moment in American history: the collision of the pandemic with the killing of George Floyd, a Black man, by a white Minneapolis police officer.
+In this podcast episode, Christine and I talked about moving through this supremely painful and important moment in American history: the collision of the pandemic with the killing of George Floyd, a Black man, by a white Minneapolis police officer.
 Each of us must wrestle with our personal losses and fears against this backdrop.